 The power supply should be well regulated and low noise.
-For designs requiring very high resolution from the ADS1252, power-supply rejection will be a concern.
-Avoid running digital lines under the device because they can couple noise onto the die.
+For designs requiring very high resolution from the ADS1254, power-supply rejection will be a concern.
+Avoid running digital lines under the device as they may couple noise onto the die.
 High-frequency noise can capacitively couple into the analog portion of the device and will alias back into the passband of the digital filter, affecting the conversion result.
+This clock noise will cause an offset error.